GaelVaroquaux/website/content/programming/sklearn_inria_community_manager.rst

 .. note::

-    With the growth of scikit-learn and of the wider pydata ecosystem, we want to recruit in the Inria scikit-learn team for `a new role
+    With the growth of scikit-learn and the wider PyData ecosystem, we want to recruit in the Inria scikit-learn team for `a new role
     <https://recrutement.inria.fr/public/classic/en/offres/2021-04058>`_.
     Departing from our usual focus on excellence in algorithms,